iamdhil/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

     are not set, they default to -2 or take the configuration from the service level.

-    When set to -2, the retention in local storage will match the total retention.
+    When set to -2, the retention in local storage matches the total retention.
 In this scenario, the data segments sent to remote storage are also retained locally.
 The remote storage will contain older data segments than in the local storage only when the total retention is set to be greater than the local retention.
     :::

-1. Select **Add topic** to save your changes and add the topic with tiered storage.
+1. Click **Add topic** to save your changes and add the topic with tiered storage.

 ### For an existing topic